CoderFoundry/commityourcode-minimal-api/README.md

 [http://localhost:7022/](http://localhost:7022)

 - If you’re running from **Visual Studio 2026**, it should launch automatically in your browser.
-- If not, you may need to adjust your **launchSettings.json** file under `Properties/` to include the Scalar URL.
+- If not, you may need to adjust your **launchSettings.json** file under `Properties/` to adjust the port settings.
 - If you’re running from the **CLI**, open the URL manually (port may vary based on your local environment).

 When the app is running, you should see a **Customers dropdown** with the three endpoints: